 You can identify what you like and what you don’t and then use that in your development process.

-If you are building your site using WordPress or a website builder, pick out a theme/template that you will actually use.
+If you are building your site using WordPress or a website builder, pick out a theme/template.
 Note that you don’t have to use the exact look of the theme.
 There are ways to customize the style and design to match your branding and preferences.

 If you are hiring someone to build your site or doing custom coding, pick out two to five themes that have elements (such as color schemes, layouts, functionality, fonts, etc.) that you would like to see on your site.
 Provide these themes to your designer to show them what you like or don’t like.
 Or, use them as inspiration if you choose to code your site yourself.